Ewan-D/beginnersBase11ty/README.md

 3) make some stuff in the live environment!

 ### files and folders:

+My aim was to make everything as readable as possible.
+As such I put a ton of thought into where everything lives and how it is named.

 #### index.njk
   - uses a custom filter (found in .eleventy.js) to get the top(num) from an